- The Project

-The film was made entirely on Elandsgracht, viewed from a single fixed position over several days, edited to mirror the rhythm of one continuous day—from morning to evening.
+The film was shot entirely on Elandsgracht, viewed from a single fixed position over several days, edited to mirror the rhythm of one continuous day—from morning to evening.
 Once a canal where tanners processed hides, later filled to become a market street that sparked food riots in 1917, now a corridor marked by a strong sense of community that is threatened by gentrification, Elandsgracht embodies Amsterdam’s working-class and cultural history.

 To linger here is to sense the street’s history and changing demographics: the disheveled folks drinking beer; the neighbors who pick up trash and water plants in the median; the cyclists intentionally slowing down big luxury cars.
 These overlapping uses—captured in long, static shots—reveal how public space accommodates multiple forms of life simultaneously.